CAIDA/mapkit-traceroute-bdrmapit-pipeline/README.md

 #### 4.1.1.
-Download RIR files (and save list of downloaded files to an RIR file itself), as-rel file, cust-cone file, peeringdb file, then run ip2as; the below script does all of this:
+Download RIR files (and save list of downloaded files to an RIR file itself, which is an input to ip2as later on), AS Relationships file, Customer Cone file, PeeringDB file, then run ip2as; the below script does all of this:

-$ python ip2as-prepare-inputs-and-run.py
+`python ip2as-prepare-inputs-and-run.py`

 ### 4.2.
 You may now download a subset of all RIPE traceroutes from the last month:
 Note: the below script is a wrapper for a previous script written by Elverton and Rafael.

-$ python python download_ripe_traces.py
+`python download_ripe_traces.py`

 ## Step 5.
 Running bdrmapit.

 ### 5.1.
 It's probably a good idea to run this on a screen:

-$ screen -S pipeline
+`screen -S pipeline`

 ### 5.2.
 Configure and run bdrmapit:

-$ python create-json-config-and-run-bdrmapit.py
+`python create-json-config-and-run-bdrmapit.py`

 ### 5.3 Convert SQL output to csv:

-$ python convert-sql-to-csv.py
+`python convert-sql-to-csv.py`

-The final output of bdrmapIT is in output/bdrmapit_output.csv; the last two columns are for internal debugging and should be ignored.
+The final output of bdrmapIT is in `output/bdrmapit_output.csv`; the last two columns are for internal debugging and should be ignored.

 # Parallel Execution Note
 Any of the above steps may be concatenated to run in sequence by separating them with a semicolon.
 For instance, to run steps 5.2 - 5.3:

-$ python create-json-config-and-run-bdrmapit.py; python convert-sql-to-csv.py
+`python create-json-config-and-run-bdrmapit.py; python convert-sql-to-csv.py`